stevenc-stb/spdx-3-model/model/SupplyChain/Properties/vaildState.md

 ## Summary

-This the list of vaild state for DefinedStateProcess.
+The vaild state for DefinedStateProcess.

 ## Description

-This the list of vaild state for DefinedStateProcess.
+The vaild state for DefinedStateProcess.

 ## Metadata